andrevidela/Research-report/Thesis/index.md

 	``  Empty : NCopies Z t v
 	``  More : (1 v : t) -\> (1 vs : NCopies n t v) -\> NCopies (S n) t v

-	The example given uses `Vect` for brevity and readability, the code quickly becomes unwieldy with equality proofs everywhere, which aren’t the point of the example, nor showcase linear types.
+	The example given uses `Vect` for brevity and readability, the code quickly becomes unwieldy with equality proofs everywhere, which aren’t the point of the example.

+[^14]:	This has already been formally proven by Bob Atkey [https://github.com/bobatkey/sorting-types/blob/master/agda/Linear.agda](https://github.com/bobatkey/sorting-types/blob/master/agda/Linear.agda)

+[^15]:	The lollipop arrow `a -o b` is equivalent to our linear functions `(1 _ : a) -> b`

-[^14]:	A Binder associates a value to a name. `let n = 3 in …` _binds_ the value `3` to the name `n`.
+[^16]:	A Binder associates a value to a name. `let n = 3 in …` _binds_ the value `3` to the name `n`.
 Named arguments are also _binders_.